 Phased: The phased approach requires an applicant interested in engaging in a collaborative and iterative process with the Board for projects that will result in publicly owned infrastructure.
 In exchange for performance payments, Grantee will share plans, including detailed design and provide the opportunity for input from Board experts.

-Eligibility Screening Part 4: Proposed Universal Service Area
+Eligibility Screening Part 4: Proposed Universal Service Area(s)

 Proposed Service Area

-Applicant shall detail the town(s) in which they propose providing universal service.
+Applicant shall detail the town(s) in which they propose providing universal service to all on grid unserved and underserved addresses

+If the Applicant is unable to directly provide service to some addresses, the applicant must explain why and how those addresses will be served.

 Applicant shall provide a map showing current coverage in the proposed Universal Service Area and the total number of underserved addresses.